mission

 Click Above to Donate

-The Black community has been left out of the conversation and the AIDS relief efforts for the past 40 years.
-The campaign against HIV/AIDS did not receive the same national attention to combat the incidence and prevalence of AIDS in Black neighborhoods and communities throughout our nation.
-We are seeking to create a bridge between the HIV/AIDS community and the Black church, which is a major institution for accessing the Black community throughout the nation.
-We already have this relationship in Indianapolis and we want to build on it.
+Our Black community has been left out of the conversation and the AIDS relief efforts for the past 40 years.
+The campaign against HIV/AIDS did not receive the same national attention to combat the incidence and prevalence of AIDS our Black neighborhoods and communities throughout our nation.
+We are seeking to create a bridge between the HIV/AIDS community and our Black church, which is a major institution for accessing the Black community throughout the nation.
+We already have this relationship locally and we want to build on it so that we can end the Black HIV Crisis in Indianapolis.

-In Phase 1 of the Hoosier IAC Scholarship Fund, a group of 21 Hoosiers applied for the scholarship.
-They became official Hoosier delegates of the United States of America to the International AIDS Conference 2020 (VIRTUAL) in July 2020.
+In Phase 1 of the Hoosier IAC International AIDS Conference Scholarship Fund, a group of 21 Hoosiers received scholarship.
+They became official Hoosier delegates from the United States of America to the International AIDS Conference 2020 (VIRTUAL) in July 2020.
 At the completion of their participation, they received official membership into the International AIDS Society, Geneva, Switzerland.
-Several have become community advocates in their neighborhoods and their Indiana counties.
-The Hoosier IAC Scholarship Fund helps promote financial access to HIV education by providing transportation, housing, and the registration fee for the International Aids Conference.
-These HIV educated scholars will help accomplish our phase 2 objectives.
+Several group members have become community advocates in their neighborhoods and in their Indiana counties.
+These HIV educated scholars helped us establish our phase 2 objectives.

-The focus of the Hoosier IAC Scholarship Fund Phase 2 will be to provide access to HIV education in the church and surrounding community.
-The Ending the HIV Epidemic (EHE) campaign by the CDC recognizes the increasing incidence of HIV among youth and adults in the Black community, who are not connected to HIV information, education, resources, and services.
-When people are educated and have access to these resources, it diminishes the risk of transmission and improves the efforts to confront stigma in the Black community.
+The Phase 2 activities of the Hoosier IAC International AIDS Conference Scholarship Fund focussed on providing access to HIV education in the church and surrounding community.
+The Ending the HIV Epidemic (EHE) campaign by the CDC recognizes the increasing incidence of HIV among youth and adults in our Black community, who are not connected to HIV information, education, resources, and services.
+When people are educated and have access to these resources, it diminishes the risk of transmission and improves the efforts to confront stigma in our Black community.
+We provided HIV education to youth, hosted community awareness events (including a World AIDS Day Jazz Luncheon, and HIV Long Term Survivors Day Celebration), and hosted HIV testing at Broadway United Methodist Church in partnership with BU Wellness and StepUp, Inc.

-We are pleased to announce that we were able to raise $27,556.96 for the Hoosier IAC Scholarship Fund which provided scholarships (including conference registration, airfare, lodging, and meals) for 5 delegates to attend AIDS 2022 in Montreal from July 29-August 2 in-person, and for 2 delegates to attend virtually in Indianapolis.
+We are also pleased to announce that we were also able to raise $27,556.96 for the Hoosier IAC International AIDS Conference Scholarship Fund that provided scholarships (including conference registration, airfare, lodging, and meals) for 5 delegates to attend AIDS 2022 in Montreal from July 29-August 2, 2022, and for 2 delegates to attend virtually in Indianapolis.

 Check out a highlight video from our Hoosier IAC Scholarship Fund Delegation's experience at AIDS 2022 by clicking HERE.